adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 onwards.
 Governments are starting to make censorship mandatory, and America's constitutional order is starting to look like the world's only line of defense.

-So far in this millenium, public discourse onto digital platforms owned and controlled by a handful of private companies.
+So far in this millenium, public discourse has moved onto digital platforms owned and controlled by a handful of private companies.
 There might have been a time, back when Twitter's then CEO Jack Dorsey was lauded for calling his company "the free speech wing of the free speech party", that the large digital platforms instinctively respected their users and saw their mission as connecting those users to their desired sources of information.